-Samsung Galaxy S IV purportedly revealed in leaked renders [UPDATED]Alex Wagner - Senior News Editor
+Samsung Galaxy S IV purportedly revealed in leaked renders [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk

 Earlier I noted that the Samsung Galaxy S IV has managed to mostly avoid the leaky spotlight in the weeks and months leading up to its official debut, but it looks like that may have changed tonight.
 Two images purportedly showing renders of the Galaxy S IV have been posted to Twitter by @evleaks, an account that's been responsible for a fair share of accurate image leaks in the past.
 The shots depict a device that's squarer than the Galaxy S III but still with rounded corners, looking a bit like a bigger version of the Galaxy S II.
 Interestingly, the device shown in the images features no physical home button, which would be a first for Samsung's Galaxy S series, though it's entirely possible that we're just looking at a placeholder.